PREVIOUS: Anger TYPES (Part 1)

 — feel calm, others can feel more relaxed

-REMINDER: This in not an encouragement to deny our emotions, nor to be co-dependent – worrying about how others feel.
+REMINDER: This in not to deny our emotions, nor to be co-dependent – worrying about how others feel.
 Always distinguish between having an emotion & expressing it.

 Anger is a predictable SYMPTOM of Psychological Disorders